Healthy City Collaborative Heading link

-The Healthy City Collaborative (HCC) is a multidisciplinary workgroup that engages university researchers, external partners and community leadership in conversations and research to benefit the Health of Chicago.
-The HCC research agenda is derived from the broadest definition of health, which acknowledges interrelationships among individual, social, environmental, political and economic contributors to the health of the city.
-In coordination with its partners, the HCC develops and promotes a responsive, mutually accepted research agenda.
+The Healthy City Collaborative (HCC) is platform in which OCEAN-HP carries out the mission of a Land grant community engaged University.
+The HCC is formed through the work of two Councils that engages university researchers, external partners and community leadership in conversations and research to benefit the Health of Chicago.
+The HCC research agenda is derived from the broadest definition of health, which acknowledges inter relationships among individual, social, environmental, political and economic contributors to the health of the city.
+In coordination with its partners, the HCC develops and promotes a responsive, mutually accepted research agenda as well as provide opportunities for networking, partnership development and education.
+Further, the Councils allow the opportunity for mutual, productive dialogues among participants to support, guide, build capacity and contribute to revitalization for the many diverse communities served by the University of Illinois.

-In 2005 the Great Cities Institute organized three research clusters to focus on research and issues of importance to the University of Illinois at Chicago in its role as citizen in the Chicago community.
-The Healthy City Research Cluster was official launched in 2006 as one of these 3 clusters and then in a consensus building process was renamed the Healthy City Collaborative or HCC.
-The change in name reflected HCC commitment to engage all partners in a collaborative process to guide relevant research through the stages of planning, community engagement, action, synthesis of results, translation and practical application.
+In 2005 the Great Cities Institute organized three research clusters to focus on research and issues of importance to the University of Illinois at Chicago in its role as a citizen in the Chicago community.
+The Healthy City Research Cluster was officially launched in 2006 as one of these 3 clusters and then in a consensus building process was renamed the Healthy City Collaborative (HCC).
+The change in name reflected OCEAN–HP’s (formerly named Neighborhood Initiatives) commitment to engage all partners in a collaborative process to guide relevant research through the stages of planning, community engagement, action, synthesis of results, translation and practical application.
 One of the first activities of the HCC resulted in the development and adoption of partnership principles.
-These principles were reviewed and refined in a consensus process that included review by university researches, community partners and community serving organizations.
-The HCC partnership materials, annual program updates and information about our staff and HCC participants are included in this section.
+These principles were reviewed and refined in a consensus process that included review by university researches, community partners, the Community Campus Partnerships for Health Promotion and community serving organizations.

 University of Illinois at Chicago (MC 579)